abinit/abinit/doc/tutorial/dmft_triqs.md

   * [[dmft_solv]]=7: Uses the full rotationally invariant Slater Hamiltonian, giving the most accurate treatment of interactions.

-If instead you want to use Abinit's internal DMFT implementation with its built-in solvers, check out the dedicated [DMFT tutorial](/tutorial/dmft).
+If instead you want to use ABINIT's internal DMFT implementation with its built-in solvers, check out the dedicated [DMFT tutorial](/tutorial/dmft).

 ** How to run a charge self-consistent DFT+DMFT calculation: an example on Fe **